UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 ## Overview of file modifications.

 There is a call chain in TALYS for retrieving a file name and in total, there are five TALYS source files that must be modified in order to make TALYS use a file specified by the user instead of the normal files in the Y<sub>ff</sub> - file libraries.

-In short, the call chain is:
-- A new variable holding the specific file name is declared in 'talys.cmb'.
-- A new keyword for passing the specific file name through the TALYS input file is declared in 'checkkeyword.f'.
-- A call to the new subroutine 'input7' is declared in the source file 'talysinput.f'
-- The file name is read and stored by TALYS as the value of the new keyword by the subroutine 'input7'.
-- An if-statement in 'massdis.f' checks the value of the new keyword and adds a non-default value to the file name of the file TALYS uses.

 The following source files must be modified. ('input7.f' is created using 'input1.f' as a template and added to the TALYS source files.)
 - talys.cmb
 - talysinput.f
 - input7.f
 - checkkeyword.f
 - massdis.f

+In short, the modifications do the following:
+- A new variable holding the specific file name is declared in 'talys.cmb'.
+- A new keyword for passing the specific file name through the TALYS input file is declared in 'checkkeyword.f'.
+- A call to the new subroutine 'input7' is declared in the source file 'talysinput.f'
+- The file name is read and stored by TALYS as the value of the new keyword by the subroutine 'input7'.
+- An if-statement in 'massdis.f' checks the value of the new keyword and adds a non-default value to the file name of the file TALYS uses.